-- 1) When a case of LSD occurs in a country or zone previously free from LSD, one of the following waiting periods is applicable to regain free status: - a) when a stamping-out policy has been applied: - i) 14 months after the slaughter or killing of the last case, or after the last vaccination if emergency vaccination has been used, whichever occurred last, and during which period clinical, virological and serological surveillance has been conducted in accordance with Article 11.9.15.; - ii) 26 months after the slaughter or killing of the last case, or after the last vaccination if emergency vaccination has been used, whichever occurred last, and during which period clinical surveillance alone has been conducted in accordance with Article 11.9.15.; - b) when a stamping-out policy is not applied, Article 11.9.3. applies. - 2) When preventive vaccination is conducted in a country or zone free from LSD, in response to a threat but without the occurrence of a case of LSD, free status may be regained eight months after the last vaccination when clinical, virological and serological surveillance has been conducted in accordance with Article 11.9.15.
+- 1) When a case of LSD occurs in a country or zone previously free from LSD, one of the following waiting periods is applicable to regain free status: - a) when a stamping-out policy has been applied; - i) 14 months after the slaughter or killing of the last case, or after the last vaccination if emergency vaccination has been used, whichever occurred last, and during which period clinical, virological and serological surveillance conducted in accordance with Article 11.9.15. has demonstrated no occurrence of infection with LSDV; - ii) 26 months after the slaughter or killing of the last case, or after the last vaccination if emergency vaccination has been used, whichever occurred last, and during which period clinical surveillance alone conducted in accordance with Article 11.9.15. has demonstrated no occurrence of infection with LSDV; - b) when a stamping-out policy is not applied, Article 11.9.3. applies. - 2) When preventive vaccination is conducted in a country or zone free from LSD, in response to a threat but without the occurrence of a case of LSD, free status may be regained eight months after the last vaccination when clinical, virological and serological surveillance conducted in accordance with Article 11.9.15. has demonstrated no occurrence of infection with LSDV.